Camble/LiveryLink/README.md

 ## Recent Changes

+### 0.12.0

+- Browser will now update if a livery is deleted from the disk
+- Liveries are sorted by `DateInstalled`
+- Added `Liveries` menu with `Show All` option to separate your own liveries from those shared with you
+- Added logging when liveries are installed
+- Added notification when there was a failed livery installation
+- `LiveryLinkUpdater.exe` now generates a log file to aid debugging
+- Set IsInstalled to true if description.lua exists when loading liveries
+- Fixed: Shared livery is downloaded twice if shared again when download is in progress

 ### 0.11.9

 - Fixed an issue preventing shared liveries from being installed

 ### 0.11.8

 - Fixed: `Install Scripts` can't properly close DCS

 ### 0.11.7